zwizwa/logan/README.md

 is quite straightforward to use and extend if you read Rust.

 This started out as a project to try out Rust in a performance critical setting.
-It is a little rough on the edges but I do use it in my debugging work.
+It is a little rough around the edges.
 APIs will probably change slightly to make them more flexible.

 This code relies on heavy inlining to get to reasonably good performance (250-300 M samples/sec on a X201).